gvwilson/thirdbit/src/fiction/in-heck/index.md

 he muttered to Dockety.

-"Run, jump—you can even swim!" the three-armed bot said proudly.
+"Run, jump—you can even swim!" the Tailor said proudly.
 "Well, if you can actually swim, that is.
+And if the extra weight doesn't pull you under.
 Now go ahead.
 Turn it on!"